Enhanced community quarantine in Luzon: General reactions

 Congressman Joey Salceda who is an economist and the House of the Representatives Committee chairman on Ways and Means said that the Philippines could go into recession if there is no implementation of a community quarantine, although, he admitted that the COVID-19 pandemic will affect the economy of the Philippines in a negative way.
 According to Bangko Sentral ng Pilipinas (BSP) Governor Benjamin Diokno on March 18, 2020, the economic impact is still not known but "it will definitely have an impact."
 Two days later, on March 20, 2020, the BSP said that the shutdown of Luzon will slow down the economy of the Philippines with a disruptive impact.
-BSP further said the economic impact would last until the second half of 2020 but it is expected to rebound on 2021.
+BSP further said the economic impact would last until the second half of 2020 but it is expected to rebound in 2021.